-- 2.15.
-The cap for the amount of spending allowed for financial assistance with energy bills, is set at: - £5m overall, or - 12.5% of suppliers' allowance under Industry Initiatives. - 2.16.
-The cap will remain in place for the duration of the WHD regulations, until 2020/21, irrespective of the Safeguard Tariff. - 2.17.
+- 2.16.
+The cap for the amount of spending allowed for financial assistance with energy bills, is set at: - £5m overall, or - 12.5% of suppliers' allowance under Industry Initiatives. - 2.17.
+The cap will remain in place for the duration of the WHD regulations, until 2021/22, irrespective of the Safeguard Tariff. - 2.18.
 We calculate the proportion of each compulsory supplier's non-core spending obligation that can be delivered through financial assistance with bills.
-This is based on each supplier's allowance under Industry Initiatives. - 2.18.
-If a supplier spends above its cap for financial assistance with energy bills, the overspending will not be counted towards its WHD non-core spending obligation. - 2.19.
+This is based on each supplier's allowance under Industry Initiatives. - 2.19.
+If a supplier spends above its cap for financial assistance with energy bills, the additional spend will not be counted towards its WHD non-core spending obligation. - 2.20.
 This cap is on financial assistance with bills only.
-This measure offers support to households that are in particular need and at risk of fuel poverty, in particular those ineligible for rebates.
-More details on the required targeting of this assistance and overlaps with debt write-off are set out under 'permitted activities' in section 7.14.
+This measure offers support to households that are in particular need and at risk of fuel poverty.
+For SY11, this can include customers who are eligible to have received rebates as part of the Core or

+Broader Groups.
+More details on the required targeting of this assistance and overlaps with debt write-off are set out under 'permitted activities' in section 6.11.
 For example, this could be providing vouchers for customers in fuel poverty who are struggling to top up their pre-payment meters during winter months, or a rebate for customers with a long term health issue which increases their heating needs and makes them more susceptible to a cold home.